deanlandolt/bytewise/README.md

 This sort order has some useful properties.
 For instance, `undefined` can serve as a high-key sentinal in range requests.
 If end key is `undefined` the range will extend all the way to its end.
 Similarly `null` gives us a the low-key sentinal since it always sorts first.

 Clients that wish to employ a subset of the full range of possible types above should preprocess any objects to transform them into simpler forms before serializing.
-For instance, if you wanted to build couchdb-style indexing you could round-trip values through a JSON encode cycle (to get just the subset of types supported by couchdb) before passing to `encode`.
+For instance, if you wanted to build couchdb-style indexing you could round-trip values through a `JSON` encode cycle (to get just the subset of types supported by couchdb) before passing to `encode`.

 This collation should be easy to extend to indexeddb as well.
-It is specifically designed as a superset of the collation defined for indexeddb so we can use array structures type prefixed array structures and otherwise fall back on indexeddb's sort where possible.
+It is specifically designed as a superset of the collation defined for indexeddb so we can use type-prefixed array structures and lean on indexeddb's default sort behavior wherever possible.

 ## Usage